-Remember, everyone learns at different speeds, and you should find a pace that is comfortable for you.
-If you can only do thirty minutes a day, then that’s fine.
+Also remember that everyone learns at different speeds and you should find a pace that you’re comfortable with.
+If you can only do thirty minutes a day, don’t sweat it.
 You’re not competing for first place.
-As I tell myself, language learning is a life long mission and the more you have fun with it, the better results you will have.
+As I tell myself, learning is a life long mission and the more you have fun with it, the easier it will be.

 Or, you could use: Hellotalk.

 Firstly, learn the Korean alphabet.
 It’s easy.
 You can learn the to read and write Korean in matter of hours.
 If you want to learn Korean fast then your number one priority should be learning Hangeul.

 Once you’ve got the basics down you can steadily level up, and start building up your vocabulary bank and grammatical sentence structures.